jiportilla/edge_jason_exporter/README.md

 }
 ```

-- This simple example of a Deployment Policy provides one `constraint` (`state`) that is satisfied by one of the `properties` set in the `node.policy.json` file, so this Deployment Policy should successfully deploy our JSON Exporter Service onto the Edge device.
+- This simple example of a Deployment Policy provides one `constraint` **state** that needs to be satisfied by one of the `properties` set in the `node.policy.json` file, so this Deployment Policy should successfully deploy our JSON Exporter Service onto the Edge device.

 - At the end, the userInput section has the same purpose as the `horizon/userinput.json` files provided for other examples if the given services requires them.
 In this case the example service defines does not have configuration variables.